mrivera42/Handwritten-Chinese-Identifier/README.md

 [add architecture graph]

 ### Transfer Learning & Fine Tuning
 Then, transfer learning was used to fine tune the model on a custom image dataset collected of handwritten Chinese characters.
-Fine tuning involved freezing the convolutional layers, and retraining the last few fully connected layers on the custom dataset.
-This is because convolutional layers trained on the MNIST handwritten digits may also share some features with a custom handwritten dataset, while the last few FC layers are more specialized and need to be adapted to the new dataset through fine tuning.
+Fine tuning involved freezing the convolutional layers and retraining only the last few fully connected layers on the custom dataset.
+This is done because convolutional layers trained on the MNIST handwritten digits may also share some features with a custom handwritten dataset, while the last few FC layers are more specialized and need to be adapted to the new dataset through fine tuning.

 ### Model Evaluation and Improvement
+After fine tuning the model achieve a training accuracy of ___ and testing accuracy of ___ .
 [add loss plots]

+Methods to improve this..

 ### Convert TF model to CoreML model